 This class will provide the introductory skills needed to be successful in the classroom and workplace including technology, critical thinking processes, and real world application of reading, writing, and math.
 Prerequisite(s): A score at a pre-determined level on a placement instrument.

-AE 040-0.
+AE 040-0 (O).
 Adult Education Bridge to Success

 This course will assist the student in developing reading, writing, math, technology, and critical thinking skills needed to be successful in the classroom and in the workplace.
 Prerequisite(s): A score at a pre-determined level on a placement instrument.
 For the blended class, students must have basic technology skills and internet availability.
+Note(s) O - This course is offered online.